shikhharsiingh/DCGAN-PyTorch/README.md

 ## Model
 The model consists of a Generator and a Discriminator.
-The Generator generates images from a vector of random number from a normal distribution.
+The Generator generates images from a vector of random numbers from a normal distribution.
 The Discriminator is a CNN classifier.
 In a nutshell, the model's or rather the generator's objective is to generate images as similar as possible to the original images, however, it needs a feedback on its progress, this feedback is given by the Discriminator as to how good it is doing.
 ### Model Architecture
 <img src = "https://github.com/shikhharsiingh/DCGAN-PyTorch/blob/master/images/Model_desc.png" alt = "/images/model_desc.png" height = 350></img>
 <p>Note: The architecture is not generic and is hardcoded for the MNIST dataset's images.</p>